Runn-Fast/blog/hasura/README.md

 ### 3. Customising Hasura to fit our needs

-We are using Relay on the front-end.
+We are using Relay in the front-end client.
 Hasura provides a special endpoint, specifically for Relay, but it doesn't currently support Actions, so we are using the standard GraphQL endpoint instead.